mrc-ide/packit/README.md

 if `@demoPackets` tests are being run on non-localhost as this may explain any test failures.

 By custom, we suffix generic tests with `.generic.spec.ts` and demo datasets tests with `.demo.spec.ts`, but this naming convention is not interpreted by any test matchers or fixtures.

+Another tag exists, `@demoRLibrary`, to denote tests that depend on the env var `PACKIT_HOST_R_LIBRARY_PATH` being set so as to mount the test R library (`../scripts/runnerDemoLib`) to `/library` on the orderly runner.
+These should pass locally, and not on any deployed instance.